 His book, Get P.A.I.D.TM : A Guide to Getting Paid Faster (and What to Do if You Don’t!) lays out an innovative strategy for businesses to successfully manage their credit policy and collect for their sales.
 Get P.A.I.D. is Bernstein’s comprehensive system for businesses and credit managers to increase profits, reduce costs and delays, while developing better relationships with customers.

-Bernstein heads the Preference Defense Team, a specialized group within the firm dedicated to the effective and efficient representation of clients against whom preference payment claims are made.
+Bernstein is part of the firm’s Preference Defense Team, a specialized group within the firm dedicated to the effective and efficient representation of clients against whom preference payment claims are made.

 Bob writes and lectures for local and national groups on matters of collection, bankruptcy, business law, and professional ethics and, for more than 19 years, has been certified as both a creditors’ rights and business bankruptcy specialist by the American Board of Certification.
 Currently, few attorneys in the country hold both certifications.
 He is a regular contributor to the 5 Minute Legal Master Series – a video series where expert attorneys help people master important legal topics.

 As a trained mediator, Bernstein is also a member of the Association for Conflict Resolution, an organization dedicated to the practice and public understanding of conflict resolution.